Missouri Counseling License Requirements

 Licensed Marital and Family Therapist (LMFT)

-Licensed Marriage and Family Therapists (LMFTs) in Missouri are licensed by the State Committee of Marital and Family Therapists, which is part of the Division of Professional Regulation.
+Licensed Marital and Family Therapists (LMFTs) in Missouri are licensed by the State Committee of Marital and Family Therapists (the State Committee), which is part of the Division of Professional Regulation.
 LMFTs provide counseling and psychotherapeutic services to individuals, couples, and families experiencing challenging emotional, behavioral, or interpersonal issues.
-The minimum education for licensure is a master’s degree in a related field from a regionally-accredited institution that includes specific coursework and includes a marriage and family therapy practicum of at least 500 hours.
+The minimum education for licensure is a master’s degree in marriage and family therapy or a closely-related field from a regionally-accredited institution comprised of at least 45 semester hours.
+It must include specific coursework and a marriage and family therapy practicum of at least 500 hours.
 Online and correspondence degree programs are not accepted.
-After you have completed your degree, follow these steps to become an LMFT:
+After you have completed your degree, follow these steps to become a Missouri LMFT:

-- Register as a Provisional Marriage and Family Therapist.
+- Submit a supervision plan and register as a Provisional Marriage and Family Therapist (PLMFT).

 Find more about this type of counseling career on our LMFT career guide.

-School counselor licenses are issued by the Missouri Department of Education.
+School counselor licenses are issued by the Missouri Department of Elementary and Secondary Education (DESE) under the Student Services areas.
 School counselors work with students, teachers, parents, and administrators to design and deliver guidance programs that help students achieve their academic, social, and career potential.
 School counselors may work with any age group and should be knowledgeable about the types of issues faced at different developmental stages.
-This type of licensure requires an approved bachelor’s degree in education or a related field and a master’s degree in guidance, counseling, or a related field.
-The DOE provides a list of pre-approved programs, but if your program is not on this list, it may still be eligible if it meets specific coursework and internship requirements.
+Applicants must meet the state requirements for becoming a teacher, including the completion of an approved teacher preparation program or doctoral degree as well as passing scores on the required exams relevant to their subject area.
+The school counselor certification then requires a master’s degree in guidance, school counseling, or a related field from the DESE list of pre-approved programs.
+If your program is not on this list, it may still be eligible if it includes at least 42 semester credits and meets specific coursework requirements and includes a 300–hour internship.
 You can become a school counselor by following these steps:

 - Pass the Missouri counselor content assessment.

-- Register for an Initial Student Services (ISS) certificate.
+- Submit the online application for an Initial Student Services (ISS) certificate.